The $1,500 Portland Home Sharing Grant, Explained

 What the grant is

 Qualification details (eligibility, timing, disbursement) get confirmed during your inquiry, because they depend on your specific situation.
-We'll walk you through every step.
-[CONFIRM: add or link exact PHB eligibility criteria here if we're cleared to publish them.]
+We’ll walk you through every step.

 What home sharing means here